higby/wwww/src/pages/plants/inspiration/index.md

 tags: ['list']
 ---

-Throughout the many versions of my personal website, I have seen and been inspiried by (and blatantly stole from) many other creator's and their websites.
+Throughout the many versions of my personal website, I have seen and been inspired by (and blatantly stole from) many other creator's and their websites.

 I suppose this is more of a sort of blog roll - or even just a list of cool websites and even cooler people.